 ARTICLE ___ STANDBY AND CALLBACK PAY

 Standby Duty.
-Employees working within the Operations and Maintenance Group and Communications Staff of the Bureau of Environmental Services and the Victims Services Advocate group in the Portland Police Bureau, and the Duty Officer(s) in the Portland Bureau of Emergency Management, may be assigned Standby Duty.
+Employees working within the Bureau of Environmental Services, the Victims Services Advocate group in the Portland Police Bureau, and the Duty Officer(s) in the Portland Bureau of Emergency Management, may be assigned Standby Duty.
 For the purpose of this article, Standby Duty is defined as a requirement that an employee remains available and fit for duty during nonworking time and must promptly respond if needed.
 The employee on Standby Duty must respond to the initial contact from the City within five (5) minutes.
 If the employee's presence at the worksite is required, the employee must be able to report for work within a period of sixty (60) minutes, absent unusual circumstances.
 Employees in the standby group are responsible for keeping their assigned telecommunications equipment in operation and for complying with their standby work assignment at all times.

 Standby Pay.
 Employees on standby will receive 0.13 hours of straight time in pay or as comp time for every hour of time that they are expected to be on Standby Duty.
 It is the employee’s choice whether to receive pay or comp time.
 Comp time under this Section is subject to the provision of Article __(Overtime), Section 2 (Compensatory Time).

 Callback Pay.
 If an employee identified in Section 1 is required to physically report while in standby status, the employee will be paid at the rate of one and one-half (1.5) times their hourly rate for all time worked, beginning when the employee reports to the worksite and ending when the work is complete, or a minimum of one hour at the rate of one and one-half (1.5) times their hourly rate for the callout, whichever is greater.
-For all work perfomed remotely, the employee shall be entitled to flex their time.
+For all work performed remotely, the employee shall be entitled to flex their time.
 This provision does not apply when an employee is required to work additional time that is adjacent to their scheduled work hours.

 ARTICLE __ VACATIONS